Bantayan Island: Language

 The Bantayanon language is mostly a mixture of different neighbouring Visayan languages: The principally native Cebuano (from Cebu and Eastern Negros) and Hiligaynon (from Western Negros and Iloilo), Boholano (from Bohol), Masbateño (from Masbate) and Waray-Waray (from Leyte and Samar).
-However it has its own words such as "kakyop" (yesterday), "sara" (today) and "buwas" (tomorrow).
+However it has its own words such as "kakyop" (yesterday), and "sara" (today).

 Climate

 The climate is typically equatorial – temperature range over the year is less than three degrees Celsius (3 C-change deg F), and annual rainfall exceeds 1500 mm.
 January to April inclusive are less wet than the other months.
 This supports at least two rice crops per year.
 The climate in Bantayan falls within Coronas climate type IV, characterised by not very pronounced maximum rainfall with a short dry season from one to three months and a wet season of nine to ten months.
 The dry season starts in February and lasts through April sometimes extending to midMay.

 Bantayan has a tropical climate.
 Most months of the year are marked by significant rainfall.
 The short dry season has little impact.
 This location is classified as Am (Tropical monsoon climate) by Köppen–Geiger climate classification system.